brianboyer/brianboyer.net/_src/resume.md

 # This is [Brian Boyer](/)'s résumé.
 I began my career as a technologist and became a leader of software teams.
 But I wanted to do more to help people.
 So, I ditched the tech startups and found a new career in journalism.

-It’s been a decade since I made the switch, and I believe my unusual experience has provided a helpful perspective on the many challenges we face.
+It’s been more than a decade since I made the switch, and I believe my unusual experience has provided a helpful perspective on the many challenges we face.

 ## Work